 The Koh-do and the incense ceremony at its heart is all about learning how to prepare yourself internally to meditate and commune with aroma, plants, and their spirits in a way that helps define your olfactory palette and intuition, and deepen your awareness of the subtle changes, energies and feelings that a plant can generate within you through its aromas.
 It’s certainly a practice that opens the heart and soul to a world of beauty and wonder.

-To sum it all up, aroma and the sense of smell are most definitely under-appreciated in the modern world, and can be a powerful key to help people establish a sacred connection, or get in deeper touch with their spiritual nature and spirit.
+To sum it all up, aroma and the sense of smell are most definitely under-appreciated in modern societies, and can be a powerful key to help people establish a sacred connection, or get in deeper touch with their spiritual nature and spirit.
 In older cultures, and in many spiritual and earth-centered traditions, aromatic plants and incense are an intrinsic part of everyday life and spiritual life that are honored and deeply studied.
-We can learn so much by following in the footsteps of the ancients as there is much wisdom, healing, and beauty waiting for all of us on the lifelong fragrant path.
+We can learn so much by following in the footsteps of the ancients and even learning to craft our own botanical creations as there is much wisdom, healing, and beauty waiting for all of us on the lifelong fragrant path.

 Article and video by Evan Sylliaasen